binci/binci/README.md

 ## Service Stop Time (`stopTimeSecs <integer>`)

-The standard procedure for stopping a Docker container is via the `stop` command which sends `SIGTERM` and allows a grace period (default: `10s`) for the container to exit on its own.
+The standard procedure for stopping a Docker container is the `stop` command which sends `SIGTERM` and allows a grace period (default: `10`) for the container to exit on its own.

 Some containers may not exit via `SIGTERM` (or may hang).
 In this case, the service container can utilize the `stopTimeSecs` property: